 10. Keep your own records

 To ensure you are being paid fairly for your work, keep your own records.
 If you are being paid on piece work, note the number of containers you pick as you go.
-Your phone camera is ideal for recording this information.
+Your phone camera is ideal for recording this information or use the Record My Hours app.
 Keep records of the hours you work.
 Check your pay against your records.

 Australian Department of Home Affairs (Immigration and Citizenship) https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/work-holiday-417